lula/-ngx-countries/README.md

 ## Installation

-`npm install --save @ngx-countries/core i18n-iso-countries'
+`npm install --save @ngx-countries/core i18n-iso-countries`

-'countries' lib is already bundled in ngx-countries as it doesn't export countries.json.
+`countries` lib is already bundled in ngx-countries as it doesn't export countries.json.

 If you want to have countries data as well:

-`npm install --save @ngx-countries/countries'
+`npm install --save @ngx-countries/countries`

 If you want to use material components:

-`npm install --save @ngx-countries/material'
+`npm install --save @ngx-countries/material`

 ## Usage